marinasundstrom/cmicro-compiler/README.md

 I have left comments in places where this applies.

 Summary of changes:

 * Had to deal with the changes to the Reflection Emit APIs.
-* Removal of use of AppDomains when generating assemblies with IL bytecode - AppDomain do no longer exist in modern .NET.
+* Removal of use of AppDomains when generating assemblies with IL bytecode - The concept of an AppDomain is no longer valid in modern .NET.
 * Changes to the use of threading.
 It was used in an unnecessary and even inappropriate way.

+#### .NET 9

+The next version of .NET (version 9) will add some important Refections.Emit APIs (back) so you can persist the generated Assembly and IL to the harddrive.
+This was previously not possible with .NET Core itself.

+That is why the preview is being used here.

 ### Compiled